microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 that the desired resource is defined in `App.xaml`, then the failure to locate it in there is a strong indicator of an erroneous reference.

+Note: The below example output is for illustrative purposes only.
+The precise format of the message is implementation-defined and may change in the future.
+Applications should not attempt to parse the message.

 ```
 Beginning search for resource with key 'OutputTextBlockStyl'.
   Searching dictionary 'ms-appx:///Controls/ControlExample.xaml' for resource with key 'OutputTextBlockStyl'.